Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 Now power on the backend machine.

-Breath.
+Breathe.

 Back on the frontend you should see the backend node gets discovered:

 ![backend_install_vbox_4](images/backend/backend_install_vbox_4.png)

-The node patiently waiting for its configuration file:
+The node, patiently waiting for its configuration file:

 ![backend_install_vbox_5](images/backend/backend_install_vbox_5.png)